badoo/MVICore/documentation/binder/binder-advanced.md

 ## Naming connections

-And you can optionally give names to any connection:
+You can optionally give names to any connection:
 ```kotlin
 binder.bind(input to output named "MyConnection")
 // or